Hi there… It’s nice meeting you.

 Writing and articles

+Besides the writing I do on this blog (lekkimworld.com) I’ve also written a number of articles for THE VIEW magazine and joined a team for writing a IBM Redbook wiki.
 I was accepted into the IBM Redbook residency program to write a Redbook wiki on plugin development for Lotus Notes, Lotus Sametime and Lotus Symphony.
-The writing will start at the end of August and go on throughout September 2010.
+The writing was from August thru September 2010.

 I am proud to be a published writer in THE VIEW magazine:

 - May/Jun 2006: Extend the power of LotusScript with DXL and OOP